General Adult Psychiatry

 At Oaktree Connect, we offer a wide range of psychiatric assessments online and treatments for several disorders.
 See below for information about specific disorders and their assessments.

-Some of the disorders our clinicians are trained to assess in adults are depression, anxiety, and ADHD.
-These are likely to present during adulthood but often present in childhood or adolescence.Our experienced general adult mental health team will help if you or a loved one is suffering from one or more of the following disorders.
+Some of the disorders our clinicians assess in adults are depression, anxiety, and ADHD.
+These are likely to present during adulthood, but often present in childhood or adolescence.
+Our experienced general adult mental health team will help if you or a loved one is suffering from one or more of the following disorders.

-Our psychologists also provide treatment for psychological issues common in young people, such as anger issues, and Oppositional Defiant Disorder, for instance.
+Our psychologists also provide treatment for psychological issues common in young people, such as anger issues and Oppositional Defiant Disorder, for instance.